 The information contained in the submitted documents may be shared with the relevant departments at the university: Affiliated School/ Graduate School, Health Service Center, Student Services Group, Entrance Exam Group, Global Initiatives Group, and Personnel Group.
 It will not be used for any other purposes other than contacting the person in question and for health management.

 People who meet the following definitions are deemed to be as such:

-- Those who have lived with or who have come into close contact with a person suspected of having the novel coronavirus infection, or those who have been exposed to a person with the coronavirus for a long time while onboard (a car, bus, or an aircraft etc.) .
+- Those who have lived with or who have come into close contact with a patient (confirmed case), or those who have been exposed to a person with the novel coronavirus for a long time while onboard (a car, bus, or an aircraft, etc.).

-- Those who are very likely to have come into direct contact with the respiratory tract secretions or body fluids of the persons suspected of the novel coronavirus infections.
+- Those who are very likely to have come into direct contact with the respiratory tract secretions or body fluids of a patient (confirmed case).

 HU Contact Information (Weekdays 8:30-17:15)